Back to the blog

 Introduction: The Gambit Paradox in Computer Chess

-• How neural networks evaluate classical gambits
+• How neural networks think about classical gambits

 • Which sacrifices withstand computer scrutiny